 Senior citizens, 65 years of age or older, may audit courses (up to six credit-hours per semester) on a spaceavailable basis without the payment of tuition, but will be responsible for all applicable fees.
-If credit is not desired, a petition for no grade must be completed and submitted to the Office of Admission and Records.
+Senior Citizen Tuition Exemption forms are available from the Office of Admission and Records.
+If credit is not desired, a petition for 'no grade' must be completed and submitted to the Office of Admission and Records by the census date of the term enrolling.